Census ID | HKG1936 |

 Action | Tracker with some pneumatics |

-The church was built in 1911, and expanded in 1935.
+The chapel was built in 1911 for St. Paul’s School, up the hill from the building, and expanded in 1935 (the organ was part of this expansion.)
 During the Occupation of Hong Kong it was used by the Japanese.
-The organ was partly derelict after the Second World War, although it appears it was working to some extent into the 1970s (an organ recital was given by a Mr. Phillip Cooper on 23 July of that year.)
+The organ was left partly derelict after the Second World War, although it appears it was working to some extent into the 1970s (an organ recital was given by a Mr. Phillip Cooper on 23 July of that year.)
 Eventually most of the pipes were discarded and the lower part of the organ cases was turned into a storage area.

 The SKH website (available in Chinese only) for the church is: http://dhk.hkskh.org/stpaul/index.aspx